Bishop Museum of Science and Nature: Tallant collection

 The archeological artifacts collected throughout Florida by Montague Tallant, a Bradenton furniture store owner, established the foundation for the South Florida Museum.
 His frequent pottery hunting activities led to the accumulation of a sizable collection of aboriginal pottery, stone and shell tools, and European material from the early Spanish exploration and settlement of Florida.
 In the 1930s, Matthew Stirling, the director of the Smithsonian's archeological digs in Florida, became Tallant's friend and mentor.
 Stirling exhibited and interpreted locally collected Smithsonian artifacts at Bradenton Memorial Pier in 1934, and Tallant followed suit with his own collection in 1935 under the auspices of the Manatee Chamber of Commerce.
 Tallant's exhibits were popular with both the community and tourists.

-With the success of the 1939 DeSoto Celebration (marking the 400th anniversary of DeSoto's landing in Florida) and an increase in tourism as the country recovered from the Great Depression, Tallant began to think seriously about exhibiting his collections to a wider audience in a museum setting.
-In 1941 he opened a museum in the second floor space of his furniture store and called it the Manatee County Museum.
+With the success of the 1939 DeSoto Celebration (marking the 400th anniversary of DeSoto's landing in Florida) and an increase in tourism as the country recovered from the Great Depression, Tallant began to consider exhibiting his collections to a wider audience in a museum setting.
+In 1941, he opened a museum in the second-floor space of his furniture store and called it the Manatee County Museum.
 While popular with locals, the museum failed to attract tourists, especially during the World War II when tourism in Florida dropped drastically.

-The cost of maintaining the collection and the space, combined with Tallant's interest in future projects, lead him to entertain purchase offers in the late 1940s.
-He wanted the collection to remain in the local region, so he ultimately sold it to the Bradenton Junior Chamber of Commerce and in 1948, the collection became part of the newly formed South Florida Museum.
-Much of the collection remains in this museum today, and is the foundation for the Museum's cultural and anthropological exhibitions.
+The cost of maintaining the collection and the space, combined with Tallant's interest in future projects, led him to entertain purchase offers in the late 1940s.
+He wanted the collection to remain in the local region, so he ultimately sold it to the Bradenton Junior Chamber of Commerce, and in 1948, the collection became part of the newly formed South Florida Museum.
+Much of the collection remains in this museum and is the foundation for the Museum's cultural and anthropological exhibitions.
 It is impossible to determine the exact number of Florida sites investigated by Tallant, but it is estimated to be at least 169, most of these in the southern part of the state.
 The large number of metal artifacts is striking and unequaled in any other Florida collection.